ESGF/esgf-docker/source/multiple_hosts_deployment.rst

 *  Checkout the source code from this GitHub repository, on some location on the Swarm manager node.
 Use the *master* branch.
 *  Define the environmental variables $ESGF_HOSTNAME, $ESGF_CONFIG,
    $ESGF_VERSION and $ESGF_DATA_DIR.
 *  Initialize the ESGF node configuration: ./esgf_node_init.sh

+Please note that at this time, the $ESGF_CONFIG directory tree containing the site specific configuration needs to be available to **all** swarm nodes - either cross mounted from a shared disk, or pushed to all VMs.

-Note that in this particular architecture, even if the ESGF services are deployed across multiple hosts, they all share the same SSL certificate (cross-mounted from a shared volume), and they are all reachable at the hostname $ESGF_HOSTNAME: this is because the Docker Swarm routing mesh
+Note also that in this particular architecture, even if the ESGF services are deployed across multiple hosts, they all share the same SSL certificate (cross-mounted from a shared volume), and they are all reachable at the hostname $ESGF_HOSTNAME: this is because the Docker Swarm routing mesh